pwcberry/frontend-practice/README.md

 # Frontend Practice

-These pages are the results of practicing my HTML, CSS, and JavaScript, based on exercises included on the website [Frontend Practice](https://www.frontendpractice.com/).
+These pages are the results of practicing my skills in HTML, CSS, and JavaScript, based on exercises included on the website [Frontend Practice](https://www.frontendpractice.com/).

 ## Getting Started